Lyquix/launch/README.md

 And executes as follows:

- * Copies the development environment files into a temporary location under the production directory
+ * Copies the source environment files into a temporary location under the target directory
- * Copies htaccess, wp-config and deploy-config from the production environment to the temporary directory
+ * Prompts the user to preserve the htaccess, wp-config and deploy-config file from the target environment to the temporary directory
- * Backs up the production database
+ * Backs up the target database
- * Exports the development database
+ * Exports the source database
- * Imports the development database into the production environment
+ * Imports the source database into the target environment
- * Performs search-replace on the production database to update the site domain name
+ * Updates the siteurl and home options in WordPress on the target database to update the domain name (you still need to run search-replace on the rest of the database)
- * Swaps the production root directory with the temporary directory
+ * Swaps the target root directory with the temporary directory

 Once completed it provides an option to rollback all the changes.